glottospace/glottospace/README.md

 #> 6   mara1409      N      a      N
 ```

-You can also load glottodata from online databases such as
-[glottolog](https://glottolog.org/).
-You can download a raw version of
-the data (‘glottolog’), or an enriched/boosted version (‘glottobase’):
+You can also load glottodata from online databases such as [glottolog](https://glottolog.org/).
+You can download a raw version of the data ('glottolog'), or an enriched/boosted version ('glottobase'):

 ``` r
 # To load glottobase: